SuperDARNCanada/borealis/docs/source/config_options.rst

 #.
 One of your main array antennas is not working properly (broken coax, blown lightning arrestor, etc)

     The rx and tx flags for the associated N200 should be set to false.
 This will disable the receive and transmit channels, and stop the N200s from collecting samples from that antenna.
-Additionally, adjust the main_antennas_count entry in the config file to the number of remaining working antennas.

 #.
 One of your interferometer array antennas is not working properly (broken coax, blown lightning arrestor, etc)

     The rx_int flag for the associated N200 should be set to false.
 This will disable the interferometer receive channel for that antenna, and stop the N200s from collecting samples from that antenna.
-Additionally, adjust the interferometer_antennas_count entry in the config file to the number of remaining working antennas.

 #.
 One of your transmitter's transmit paths is not working, but the receive path is still working properly